Eggs are a versatile ingredient that can be found in many different foods, such as cakes, mousses, pasta dishes, and many more.

 - A swelling of the throat, making it especially difficult to breath or talk

-- Breakouts of rashes, hives, or swelling
+- Severe breakouts of rashes, hives, or swelling

 - Severe diarrhoea and/or vomiting